dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 <https://www.cyberciti.biz/faq/howto-change-ssh-port-on-linux-or-unix-server/>

-&#x1F535; Now, in order to remotely connect via ssh, you need to enter the command, taking into account the non-standard port (youa are asked to enter the password <ssh_key_pass>):
+&#x1F535; :information_source: Now, in order to remotely connect via ssh, you need to enter the command, taking into account the non-standard port (youa are asked to enter the password <ssh_key_pass>):

 ```
 sudo ssh <username>@<server_ip_address> -i